Using Southern Pine

 Here are a some inherent advantages of using Southern Pine:

-New Design Values
+Latest Design Values

 Wood products are the most cost-effective building material on the market.
 Southern Pine is competitively priced because of an abundant timber supply, manufacturing expertise and established market preference.